What is restorative justice?

 How we can support you

 Participants may not always wish to communicate face to face.
-Calm Mediation RJ practitioners will listen to you and support your decision to meet in-person, write or receive a letter or facilitate an exchange of letters, or the RJ practitioners can relay information between participants.
+Victim Support RJ practitioners will listen to you and support your decision to meet in-person, write or receive a letter or facilitate an exchange of letters, or the RJ practitioners can relay information between participants.

 Restorative Justice is voluntary.
 Both victim and offender must be willing to participate in the process and the offender must accept responsibility for the harm caused.
 You can withdraw from the process at any time.